The baby name Wednesday fits in with a long tradition of names inspired by days and seasons.

 Like many a successful figure from newsprint, they’ve survived into the digital age.
 In fact, they’re thriving.

 The family are wealthy and vaguely aristocratic, but they’re also dark, even macabre.
-They’re the perfect American family, and their exact opposite, too.
+They’re the perfect American family, and the exact opposite, too.

 Following the initial television series, an animated series debuted.

-The 1991 and 1993 Addams family movies starred a young Christina Ricci as Wednesday Addams.
+In 1991 and 1993, Addams family movies starred a young Christina Ricci as Wednesday Addams.

 The movies introduced the off-kilter family to a whole new generation.

-And while the cast included Hollywood royalty – Oscar winning actress Anjelica Huston played Morticia! – it’s Christina Ricci as Wednesday that resonated with future parents everywhere.
+And while the cast included Hollywood royalty – Oscar winning actress Anjelica Huston played Morticia! – Christina Ricci as Wednesday might have been the most famous.

 According to the US Social Security Administration, the baby name Wednesday has never appeared in the US Top 1000 rankings.